Resisting Large Data Variations via Introspective Transformation Network: Method

 \section{Method}

-We now describe the details of our approach in this section.
-We first briefly review the introspective learning framework proposed by \cite{tu2007learning}.
-This is followed by a detailed mathematical explanation of our approach.
-In particular, we focus on explaining how our model generates unseen examples that complement the training dataset.
+We first briefly review the Wasserstein introspective neural networks (WINN) proposed by~\cite{WINN} followed by a detailed mathematical explanation of our approach.
+In particular, we focus on explaining how our model generates unseen examples that complement the training data.